Q. What is a reliable method to determine whether a coaching institute for JEE is good or not ?

 Ask phone numbers of a few students studying currently in the Institute.
 Talk to them and ascertain the quality of teaching, testing and broad guidance offered.

-few years have cleared the IIT-JEE & allied Engineering Entrance examination.
+past few years have cleared the JEE & allied Engineering Entrance examinations.

 Ask the phone numbers of a few students and interact with them and their parents.

 Only if you are satisfied on both the counts, you may enroll in the Institute.